JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

+!!! note
-NOTE: The depth that is supplied must be a value between 1 and 5 (inclusive)
+    The depth that is supplied must be a value between 1 and 5 (inclusive)

 ### Retrieving an Edge by ID